StevenH237/Synchrony-PowerSettings/doc/settings.md

   * `table`: The list of allowed entities is filtered only to entities containing all of these components.
   * `function(table):bool`: All entities are passed into this function; the entities for which the function returns true are the entities that may be selected.

+## `label`
+A label setting just inserts a dummy item with text on it.

+The setting's base type is `action`, but it does nothing.

+It takes the following options, in addition to global options:

+* `large`: A boolean; if true the text will be displayed at normal size; if false or omitted, the label will be small.

 ## `list`
 List settings let the player create a multi-item list.
 They come in multiple types and have an interface for editing the list.